trento-project/docs/guides/manual-installation.md

 ## Single Sign-on Integrations

-Trento can be integrated with an identity provider (IDP) that uses diffrent Single sign-on (SSO) protocols like OpenID Connect (OIDC) and Open Authorization 2.0 (OAuth 2).
+Trento can be integrated with an identity provider (IDP) that uses different Single sign-on (SSO) protocols like OpenID Connect (OIDC) and Open Authorization 2.0 (OAuth 2).

-  >Note: Trento cannot start with OIDC and OAuth 2 integrations both enabled!

-### OpenID Connect

-Trento integrates with an IDP that uses the OIDC protocol to authenticate users accessing the Trento web console.
-Authorization for specific abilities/permissions is managed by Trento, which means that only basic user information is retrieved from the external IDP.
+> [!NOTE]
+> Trento cannot start with multiple SSO options together, so only one can be chosen.

-#### User Roles and Authentication for OIDC
+### User Roles and Authentication

 User authentication is entirely managed by the IDP, which is responsible for maintaining user accounts.
 A user, who does not exist on the IDP, is unable to access the Trento web console.
 During the installation process, a default admin user is defined using the `ADMIN_USER` variable, which defaults to `admin`.
 If the authenticated user’s IDP username matches this admin user's username, that user is automatically granted `all:all` permissions within Trento.
 User permissions are entirely managed by Trento, they are not imported from the IDP.
 The abilities must be granted by some user with `all:all` or `all:users` abilities (**admin user initially**).

+### OpenID Connect

+Trento integrates with an IDP that uses the OIDC protocol to authenticate users accessing the Trento web console.
+Authorization for specific abilities/permissions is managed by Trento, which means that only basic user information is retrieved from the external IDP.

 #### Enabling OIDC